perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Use third-party utilities such as WinHex (hexadecimal editor)
 	- Commercial computer forensics programs have built-in validation features
 		- Each program having their own validation techniques
+		- **Examples:**
-		- Prodiscover `.eve` files contain metadata in acquisition file or segmented files
+			- ProDiscover `.eve` files contain metadata in acquisition file or segmented files
-			- including hash value of suspect drive or parition
+				- including hash value of suspect drive or partition
-		- Raw image format does not contain metadata
+			- Raw image formats do not contain metadata
-			- separate manual validatio n
+				- separate manual validation is recommended for all raw acquisitions
+- **Using Remote Network Acqui**